 Although the initial bad blocks are marked by the flash vendor, they could be inadvertently erased and destroyed by a user that does not pay attention to them.
 To prevent this from occurring, it is necessary to always know where any bad blocks are located.
 Continually checking for bad block markers during normal use would be very time consuming, so it is highly recommended to initially locate all bad blocks and build a bad block table and reference it during normal NAND flash use.
-This will prevent having the initial bad block markers can be fatal for the application.
+This will prevent having the initial bad block markers erased by an unexpected program or erase operation.
+Failure to keep track of bad blocks can be fatal for the application.
 For example, if boot code is programmed into a bad block, a boot up failure may occur.
 The following section shows the recommended flow for creating a bad block table.